 Microgestin FE contains both birth control pills and iron supplements.
 The birth control pills work to help you avoid pregnancy in the following ways:

-Remember, Microgestin FE does NOT offer protection against STIs, nor does any other form of hormonal contraceptive.
-The only form of contraceptive to offer some protection against STIs is condoms.
+It is important to note that Microgestin FE does NOT offer protection against STIs, nor does any other form of hormonal contraceptive.
+Only barrier contraceptive methods (condoms) can provide protection against STIs when used correctly.

 Microgestin FE contains an iron supplement called ferrous fumarate which helps to replenish the iron lost during your monthly bleed.
 These are contained in the 7 placebo pills at the end of each pack.
-This helps to prevent iron- deficiency anaemia which can be caused by heavy periods.
+This helps to prevent iron-deficiency anemia which can be caused by heavy periods.
 They only contain small amounts of iron however, not enough to treat a diagnosed anemic condition.
 In this case you’d be prescribed iron tablets from your doctor.

 Microgestin FE birth control pills are white, but the pack also includes brown tablets which are iron supplements.
 The active ingredients in the white birth control pills are 20mcg ethinyl estradiol (EE) and 1mg norethindrone.
 The active ingredient in the iron tablets is ferrous fumarate.

 The birth control pills contain the following inactive ingredients:

 Magnesium stearate, microcrystalline cellulose, povidone, anhydrous lactose, polacrilin potassium, alcohol.

 The inactive ingredients in the iron supplements are: